 South Parks Road

-Oxford OX1 3UD, UK ABSTRACT
+Oxford OX1 3UD, UK

+Classification : Neuroscience (Biological Sciences)

+Psychological and Cognitive Sciences (Biological Sciences)

+Keywords : Rule-learning ; decision-making; confirmation bias ; functional MRI ABSTRACT

 Humans can learn about the world by obtaining evidence that either verifies or falsifies a contention.
 Where multiple theories compete to explain data, such as during scientific reasoning, falsification allows a hypothesis to be definitively ruled out, whereas verification only provides incremental evidence for one view over another.
 Nevertheless, using a rule-learning task, we show that human participants learn faster from evidence that verifies (rather than falsifies) a hypothesis, even though computational simulations showed that performance is maximised by learning faster from falsification.
-Correspondingly, functional neuroimaging revealed greater BOLD responses to verificatory relative to falsificatory feedback in the cortex.
+Correspondingly, functional neuroimaging revealed greater BOLD responses to verificatory relative to falsificatory feedback in the prefrontal cortex.
 These behavioural and neural biases were more pronounced when the number of possible hypotheses was greater.
-A bias to learn faster from may underpin suboptimal human reasoning, contributing to flawed human scientific inference.
+A bias to learn faster from verification may underpin suboptimal human reasoning, contributing to flawed human scientific inference.

+SIGNIFICANCE

+Humans are able to form hypotheses (theories) about the principles that govern the physical world.
+When scrutinizing data, observations can lead a theory to be verified or falsified.
+Where multiple theories compete to explain data, verification may increase belief in one theory over another, but falsification should prompt a theory to be definitively eliminated.
+We asked human participants to perform a trial-and-error rule-learning task for which performance was maximised by learning more from feedback that falsified, rather than verified, a hypothesis.
+Nevertheless, behavioural and neural measures showed that humans exhibited a tendency to learn preferentially from evidence that verified a contention.
+A bias towards verification may contribute to biased decision-making and flawed scientific inference.

 \body

 INTRODUCTION